ArnaudBarre/downwind/README.md

 This is optional and can be used to customize the default theme, disable core rules, add new rules, shortcuts or a safelist.

-The file should be name `downwind.config.ts`.
+The file should be named `downwind.config.ts`.

 ```ts
 import { DownwindConfig } from "@arnaud-barre/downwind";